LetyPG/Automation-Framework-QA/README.md

 This project is an Automation Testing Framework developed with Python, Pytest, and Selenium WebDriver, designed to ensure scalability, maintainability, and structural clarity through the application of SOLID principles and software engineering best practices.

-This code is recommended for beginners to understand the basic concepts of the Automation Framework  using Python, Selenium WebDriver, Pytest, Faker, Allure Reports, and it is not a production-ready code.
+This code is recommended for beginners to understand the basic concepts of the Automation Framework  using Python, Selenium WebDriver, Pytest, Faker, Allure Reports, and it is not production-ready code.

-The C-QA named keeps a consecution of an educative web site [Compilidor QA](https://www.compiladorqa.tech/) (in English means Compiler QA), created to help QA professionals to learn and understand the basic concepts of technology, for that reason was the desicion to used `C-QA` as a short name for this project, of Automation Framework, related to the web site mentioned before.
+The C-QA named keeps a consecution of an educative web site [Compilador QA](https://www.compiladorqa.tech/) (in English means Compiler QA), created to help QA professionals to learn and understand the basic concepts of technology, for that reason was the desicion to used `C-QA` as a short name for this project, of Automation Framework, related to the web site mentioned before.

 ## Very Important ⚠️